krisburke/studyPlan/README.md

     - [ ] MIT, Advanced Data Structures, Strings (can get pretty obscure about halfway through): https://www.youtube.com/watch?v=NinWEPPrkDQ&index=16&list=PLUl4u3cNGP61hsJNdULdudlRL493b-XZf

 - ### Balanced search trees
-    - Know least one type of balanced binary tree (and know how it's implemented):
+    - Know at least one type of balanced binary tree (and know how it's implemented):
     - "Among balanced search trees, AVL and 2/3 trees are now passé, and red-black trees seem to be more popular.
         A particularly interesting self-organizing data structure is the splay tree, which uses rotations to move any accessed key to the root." - Skiena